SERUSEcode/ShowcaseSite/React/Document/Diary.md

 2023-05-25
 -Adding mobile and pc version.
 I did with help of css and app.jsx.
 Quite fun way to add modules to clip and paste where you need it.
 Really smart
+-Looked into more UX and think i need to rethink the design of the webbsite.
+But not the UI bc the logic is good and the navigation is okay.